Skip to main content

 Customizable

 The micro-credentialing series, offered through the Warner School’s Center for Professional Development, will not only meet your needs but also can be stacked together — making it possible for you to start small and build out.
 In addition, you will dive deeper into a focused area of study in less time than a full degree program.
-Most of the 9-credit tracks include one core course and two specialized courses from our registered graduate degree programs.
 By applying for a badge, you can showcase your new skills on your academic record.
 Additionally, these high-quality offerings create a more flexible bridge to a certificate or graduate degree, if you choose to continue on and apply to a graduate program at the Warner School.
-The bundled cost to earn a 9-credit badge is $6,750.
 Benefit-eligible University of Rochester employees will receive tuition benefits and a guaranteed scholarship.

 • Minimum Credits: 9 graduate credits.